Asphalt Spirits NYC

 -Emily McDowell, writer and illustrator

-Perry’s photographs reflect the perspective of a curious and mindful filmmaker and storyteller.
+Perry’s photographs reflect the perspective of a curious and mindful filmmaker, photographer, and storyteller.
 His work is both a photographic inquiry and a spiritual journey.
 In his images, he presents a different, an inner world of New York, where the noise and chaos fade out and the transcending encounters become clear.
-As Perry reflects: This has been and continues to be an incredible journey and exploration—an unfolding meditation on the vibrancy, resilience, and presence of this remarkable city and its people.
-Walking its streets remains a practice in stillness, trust, and being present in the different energies of the moment.
-To be open, to see and be aware of a larger perspective, and context, revealing the richness and sacredness of life, its challenges, and discovering and remembering the many dimensions and unseen truths of the essence of who are we individually and collectively, our history, family and cultural interconnections.
+As Perry reflects: I grew up on the streets and grit of Brooklyn and the city.
+This work has been and continues to be an incredible awakening journey and exploration—an unfolding meditation on the vibrancy, resilience, and presence of this remarkable city and its people.
+Walking and photographing on the streets for over thirty years, remains a practice in stillness, trust, and being present to the different rhythms, liveliness, and energies of the moment.
+Being a witness with an open heart, has allowed me to see, experience, discover and appreciate a larger perspective, and context, revealing the richness and sacredness of nature, humanity and life; its unpredictable challenges and fears in the midst of this turning and divided world, and remembering the many dimensions, unseen truths of the timeless and innermost essence of who we are, within and beyond our everyday lives.

-In this uncertain and tumultuous moment—here in America and across the world—Asphalt Spirits NYC, Part I: 1976–1986 and Part II: 1999–2025, offers a visual and emotional space to reflect on our shared humanity.
-The work illuminates the layers of our individual and collective experience, revealing what binds us across time and what we are passing on to future generations.
+In this uncertain and tumultuous moment—here in America and across the world—Asphalt Spirits NYC Part I: 1976–1986 and Part II: 1999–2026, offers a visual and experiential space to reflect on the mystery and tensions of our shared humanity.
+The work illuminates the layers of our individual and collective experiences from the past and present, revealing what binds us across time and what we are passing on to future generations.

 *Sony Innovators Award, a.k.a.
 John Perry III.